Chaima-Bk/Financial-data-analytics-solution/README.md

 ### 🎓 Final Year Project — Business Intelligence & Data Engineering

-This project presents the **design and implementation of a complete Business Intelligence system** for analyzing financial transactions, detecting anomalies, and supporting decision-making in the banking sector.
+This project presents the **design and implementation of a complete Business Intelligence system** for analyzing financial transactions and supporting decision-making in the banking sector.

 ---